Giving Tuesday and End of Year: Are You Ready? | Arlington Strategy

 After both Giving Tuesday and your End of Year Campaign, evaluation will be key.
 You have undoubtedly spent a lot of time, resources, and money into making these campaigns successful.
 A wrap report with all of the campaign details and metrics will be a critical part of your planning for next year.
 Look at what emails performed the best.
 Which social media posts had the greatest impact.
 Did you raise more money than last year?
 Which method seemed to do best?
 Direct mail or digital?
 How much time did you spend planning, marketing, and managing?
 In the end, how much money did you raise?
 Hopefully you met or exceeded your goal.
 If not, look at what perhaps didn’t resonate with your audience or what pieces were missing?
 Evaluate both campaigns as soon as they end so that your thoughts and ideas are fresh.

-If all of this is completely overwhelming to you, send us a message at .
+If all of this is completely overwhelming to you, send us a message at info@arlingtonstrategy.com.
 We would love to talk about a Giving Tuesday or End of Year campaign strategy with you.
 We can set something up quickly and get a dynamic messaging campaign launched and ready by December 1.